NadavShaar/react-grid-table/README.md

 ### additionalProps
 **Type:** object.

-This prop gives you the ability to pass props to internal components.
+This prop gives you the ability to pass props to internal components/modules.

 **Example**
 Passing props to the cell component:
 ```JSX
 additionalProps={{ cell: { ... }, ... }}
 ```
-**List of components you can pass props to:**
+**List of components/modules you can pass props to:**

 - header
 - search